vikas924/book-destinations-api/README.md

 ### Key Features <a name="key-features"></a>

-- **[Database schema contains messages table to store data]**
+- **[Database schema containing the User data, Destination and Reserve]**
 - **[Api only application]**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Kanban Board <a name="kanban-board"></a>

-- Here is the link to the projects kanban board we set up.[Click here](https://github.com/luigirazum/book-destinations-api/projects/1).
+- Here is the link to the projects Kanban board we set up.[Click here](https://github.com/luigirazum/book-destinations-api/projects/1).
 - We started collaborating in a team of 3 but currently, we are 2 members.

  ![image](https://github.com/Obimbo07/book-destinations/assets/118368849/f1f1b552-c8a6-4c5f-a489-757f687a7c97)